OpenChain-Project/Online-Self-Certification-Web-App/README.md

 The UI uses jQuery and a jQuery UI front-end.
 The primary style sheet is located in the WebContent/resources/style directory.

-The Internationalization uses I18Next Framework.
+The front end Internationalization uses the I18Next Framework.
 The JSON File for Internationalization is located in the WebContent/resources/locales/lang/translation file.

+The back end Internationalization uses Java's built in support for localization.
+The message resource files are located in the resources directory.
+The messages_xx.properties files contain there translations where xx is the language for the translation.

 Please feel free to test this code, submit issues, and help make Self-Certification around the OpenChain Specification easier for everyone.